bpmct/frame-oss-alexa/README.md

 # frame-oss-alexa

-Alexa skill for [frame-oss](https://github.com/bpmct/frame-oss), open digital picture frame software.
+Alexa skill for [frame-oss](https://github.com/bpmct/frame-oss), open source digital picture frame software.

 ⚠️ This doesn't work yet.
 I have an Amazon Echo Show 5 and will be occasionally working on this to achieve the following functionality: